 “Most of my research focuses on how location affects our health outcomes,” says Shacham.
 “The more we learn, the better our communities and our community health is.”

 While health care can be improved by geospatial data, entrepreneur Bronwyn Morgan founded her drone services and data company, XEO Air, because she saw the potential for its use in many other industries, too.
 XEO Air is one of the companies that’s a part of the Geospatial Innovation Center at T-Rex in downtown St. Louis.
 XEO Air is a drone services company, providing geospatial information to clients in construction, civil infrastructure, insurance and disaster response.

 “We are data collectors, as drone pilots, but at the end of the day, we’re a data company,” says Morgan.
 “We just happen to get our data from the sky.”

 “Using that data to make faster decisions, it will become a part of everything,” she continues.
 “Especially when we start getting into things like drone delivery, geospatial will become an even bigger player in the smart cities of the future that we’re moving towards.”

 Dearing agrees that the need for geospatial data and technology will only grow.

 “When we need to make better, more informed, factual, scientific-based decisions now more than ever, geospatial is key and is part of that,” says Dearing.
 “I’m looking forward to seeing the next several chapters of where this industry is going.”

 This story is part one of a four-part series on geospatial in St. Louis.
-Look for upcoming stories on Bronwyn Morgan’s entrepreneurial experience founding XEO Air, Kemba Noel-London’s intersectional research using geospatial in public health, and from Andy Dearing and others on the steps being taken to make St. Louis a global geospatial hub.
+Check out part two on Bronwyn Morgan’s entrepreneurial experience founding XEO Air, part three on Kemba Noel-London’s intersectional research using geospatial in public health, and part four with Andy Dearing and others on the steps being taken to make St. Louis a global geospatial hub.